-Well summer is the time when heat is totally unbearable for you and you yearn for some cool drink to quench your thirst.
-If you are travelling or on a road drive you look forward to some cool stop over to relax and get some freshness.
-Thinking of some ice cold beer is just wonderful to the summer heat to slay the thirst.
-So here are the best 10 outback pubs which are the popular place to visit for some chilled beer, enjoy music and have fun.
+Well, summer is the time when heat is totally unbearable, and you yearn for some cool drink to quench your thirst.
+If you are traveling or on a road drive, you look forward to some cool stopover to relax and get some freshness.
+Thinking of some ice-cold beer is just wonderful to the summer heat to slay the thirst.
+Here are the best 10 outback pubs, popular places to visit for some chilled beer, enjoy music, and have fun.

 1. Iron Clad Hotel, Marble Bar, Pilbara, WA